-This document is your policy, which is a contract, and includes the Plan Overview Page.
-Please hold onto this document, it has answers to many questions about your dental coverage including eligibility, enrollment, changes to enrollment, benefits and claims administration.
+This document is your policy, which is a contract.
+Please hold onto this document, as it has answers to many questions about your dental coverage including eligibility, enrollment, changes to enrollment, benefits and claims administration.
+The Plan Overview Page, which shows your costs for this plan and how much we pay for your treatment, and application are also part of your policy.